Modern Slavery Statement — Gardening Blackfriars

 Our gardening services, horticultural procurement and landscape supply activities are governed by values that prioritise dignity, safety and fairness.
 The Gardening Blackfriars modern slavery policy requires every employee, contractor and supplier to act in accordance with labour rights and to report concerns through specified channels.
 We expect the same standards of integrity from our subcontractors and suppliers, and we apply proportionate measures to identify and address potential breaches of the Modern Slavery Act.

-Audit documents and checklist on a table The Gardening Blackfriars slavery statement sets out clear governance: senior management ownership, a named compliance lead, and routine training for staff at recruitment and annually thereafter.
+A gardener wearing protective gloves is planting young shrubs in a well-maintained garden bed with dark, moist soil.
+The garden features neatly arranged, healthy green plants with fresh leaves, some with elongated, serrated edges, and others with broader foliage.
+The planting area is bordered by a mix of larger rocks and soil, creating a natural landscape aesthetic.
+In the background, there are additional plants and a small section of grass, indicating a landscaped backyard or front garden.
+The scene is illuminated by natural daylight with soft shadows, suggesting a mild weather day.
+This image exemplifies professional gardening and planting activities which could be part of outdoor maintenance services offered by Gardening Blackfriars in London or the surrounding area, highlighting expertise in garden design, shrub planting, and outdoor landscaping upkeep.
+The Gardening Blackfriars slavery statement sets out clear governance: senior management ownership, a named compliance lead, and routine training for staff at recruitment and annually thereafter.
 We define responsibilities using practical procedures for recruitment, verification of right-to-work, and monitoring of working hours and pay.
 Our modern slavery and human trafficking controls include pre-engagement checks, ongoing oversight and contractual clauses that forbid abusive labour practices.

 Supplier Audits, Due Diligence and Corrective Action